 What’s ‘sup SUP gurus?
 If you’re not quite a guru yet, you sure will be after checking out what we have to say about paddle boards of all kinds!

-You can trust our expert guru team to paddle you through every gritty detail there is about a SUP and compare Stand Up Paddle Boards.
+You can trust our expert guru team to paddle you through every gritty detail there is about a SUP and compare Stand Up Paddle Boards for both adults and kids.
 Why?
 Because, we’re more than dedicated to the sport, we’re fanatical about it!

 Helping you get as much out of your buy as possible means bodies on the water, kiddos outside and active, and a fun and fit way of life that embraces nature and the outdoors!
 Now, that’s our kind of fun – the SUPping kind of lifestyle!

 The Best Stand Up Paddle Boards for 2017

 |Atoll 11'0" SUP||Inflatable (PVC)||11'0"||All-round, flat water, surf, SUP yoga.||9.6/10|